 Earlier this year, I sat down with Endicott College marketing student, Caleigh Crocker for a question and answer session.
-Caleigh has graciously offered to let me publish our interview here on the RMG Blog.
+Caleigh has graciously offered to let me publish our interview here.
 Thank you, Caleigh and all the best to you as you continue your studies!

 Because there are so many disciplines in the field of advertising, any and all of those types of skills will come in handy once you start working in the industry.

 If you don’t go to a liberal arts school, and have chosen to do a professional program of study, you can still get the basics from the Gen. Ed. requirements.
 I don't think you should leave college without studying English, writing, psychology, history, math—these core studies give you a reference point for everything that comes after them, and you may even enjoy them.
 When I was teaching, I used to encourage my students to use their schema, or past learnings and experiences to better understand the content we were studying.
 College is such a valuable time to build that schema and you will bring it with you into your future over and over, again.

 What is the most important lesson you’ve learned from your experience in running a business so far?
 I didn’t expect that networking would be so important when I started my business.
 Now I give networking a top priority.
 It takes a lot of energy to attend different functions and I am out a little more than I’d like, but it has been incredibly rewarding for me.
 Something else I’ve learned is how important it is to collaborate with other professionals.
 I’ve met so many new people along this journey so far, some who I am interested in working with and others who have given me new perspectives on running my small business.
 It’s rare that I don’t get something valuable out of every business connection and I try to pass it along by doing the same for others.